ScryEngineering/scrygroup.com/content/tutorial-pages/2019-03-25/guide-to-git-github-for-writers.md

 ### So, now you have:

 - Someplace to store your stuff, both on your computer and on github.com.
+- Added collaborators who have access to your work.
+- A topic branch, which will later be merged with your master branch.
 - Your first project and README files.

 Now it's time to get to work!